suggitpe/suggitpe.github.io/recipes/spaghetti-bolognese.md

 ---

 ## The basics
 This recipe is my family's favourite of all the recipes that I make.
 I make a huge batch every month or so and then freeze it as shareable portions in freezer bags.
 On busy days we defrost and it makes dinner a simple affair either on a baked potato or over pasta.
-Our babysitter also gets a portion (on date nights).
+Our babysitter also gets a portion (on date nights)!
 Try this as the meat in a lasagne too.

 ## Ingredients
  - 2Kg of the leanest minced beef you can find (5%)